 After Beatrice's lesson, Dante gives a warning to his readers.
 Comparing us to passengers in a ship following his (Dante's) ship, he warns us to "turn back to see your [our] shores again" because otherwise we might lose sight of him and thus be lost at sea.
-In other words, because Dante is talented poet writing about unknown phenomena, we might not be able to understand his poetry.
+In other words, because Dante is so talented, writing about unknown phenomena, we might not be able to understand his poetry.
 He urges readers who are not ready for the theological theory of Heaven to "turn back" and reread the first two books of the Divine Comedy.

 Our poet says that his ship, unlike ours, is guided by Apollo and the Muses.
 So only those who understand (the "few who turned your minds in time unto the bread of angels") should follow in Dante's wake, where the waves are smooth because Dante is there to explain what's going on.
 The rest of the sea is tumultuous, making it hard to navigate.